-Egypt-based Orascom Construction reported a 25 per cent drop in its full-year net profit as its cost of sales and expenses rose, despite an increase in revenue.
+Egypt-based Orascom Construction reported a 16 per cent fall in profit for 2019 despite an increase in revenue.

-Revenue in the company’s Middle East and Africa business grew 3.4 per cent to $2.1bn.
-Revenue from its US operations rose 26.2 per cent to $1.26bn.
+Revenue in the company’s Middle East and Africa business grew 7.4 per cent to $2.18bn, or about 69 per cent of the total.
+Revenue from its US operations grew by 2.1 per cent.

 The company reduced its total debt pile by 75 per cent to $95.7m at the end of 2019, contributing to a 24 per cent increase in net equity to $585.7m at year end.
 It is proposing a dividend of $0.21 per share - a conservative dividend payout given potential uncertainties due to the Covid-19 outbreak.